GoogleCloudPlatform/community/tutorials/using-ha-vpn-with-cisco-asa/index.md

     --network network-a \
     --asn 65001

-### Create an External VPN Gateway resource
+### Create an external VPN gateway resource

 Create an external VPN gateway resource that provides information to GCP about your peer VPN gateway or gateways.
-Depending on the HA recommendations for your peer VPN gateway, you can create external VPN gateway resource for the following different types of on-premises VPN gateways:
+Depending on the HA recommendations for your peer VPN gateway, you can create external VPN gateway resources for the following different types of on-premises VPN gateways:

-- Two separate peer VPN gateway devices where the two devices are redundant with each other and each device has its own public IP address.
+- Two separate peer VPN gateway devices, where the two devices are redundant with each other and each device has its own public IP address.
 - A single peer VPN gateway that uses two separate interfaces, each with its own public IP address.
 For this kind of peer gateway, you can create a single external VPN gateway with two interfaces.